larcangel/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+   It introduces meaning to the webpage.
+To make the webpage clear and easy to understand.

-2. What are the 4 areas of the box model?
+2. What are the 4 areas of the box model? margin, border, padding, content

-3. While using flexbox, what axis does the following property work on: ```align-items: center```?
+3. While using flexbox, what axis does the following property work on: `align-items: center`? cross-axis

 4. Explain why git is valuable to a team of developers.
+   It allows team members to access the files and share changes.

 5. Define mobile-first design in your own words.
+   Mobile-first means priority design.
+As a designer, it is easier to design for mobile then expand to desktop.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
-Skipping this section *will* prevent you from passing this challenge.
+Skipping this section _will_ prevent you from passing this challenge.

 ## Instructions